Email spoofing: Countermeasures

 To effectively stop forged email being delivered, the sending domains, their mail servers, and the receiving system all need to be configured correctly for these higher standards of authentication.
 Although their use is increasing, estimates vary widely as to what percentage of emails have no form of domain authentication: from 8.6% to "almost half".
 For this reason, receiving mail systems typically have a range of settings to configure how they treat poorly-configured domains or email.

+While there has been research into improving email security, little emphasis has been placed on informing users whose email addresses have been used for spoofing.
+Currently, only the email recipient can identify a fake email, and users whose addresses are spoofed remain unaware unless the recipient manually scrutinizes the message or DMARC reporting is enabled.

 Business email

-Business email compromise attacks are a class of cyber crime that use email fraud to attack commercial, government and non-profit organizations to achieve a specific outcome which negatively impacts the target organization.
-Examples include invoice scams and spear phishing spoof attacks which are designed to gather data for other criminal activities.
-A business deceived by an email spoof can suffer additional financial, business continuity and reputational damage: fake emails are a favored route for ransomware that can stop operations unless a ransom is paid; consumer privacy breaches can also be enabled.
+Business email compromise attacks are a class of cyber crime that use email fraud to attack organizations.
+Examples include invoice scams and spear-phishing attacks that are designed to gather data for other criminal activities.
+A business deceived by an email spoof can suffer additional financial, business continuity and reputational damage.
+Fake emails can also be used to spread malware.

-Typically, an attack targets specific employee roles within an organization by sending a spoof email (or series of spoof emails) which fraudulently represent a senior colleague (CEO or similar) or a trusted customer.
+Typically, an attack targets specific employee roles within an organization by sending spoof emails that fraudulently represent a senior colleague, trusted customer, or supplier.
 (This type of attack is known as spear phishing).
 The email will issue instructions, such as approving payments or releasing client data.
 The emails often use social engineering to trick the victim into making money transfers to the bank account of the fraudster.